Visited: December 2008

 In spite of people’s friendliness, the communication is not easy.
 Official language is Portuguese, but only a small portion of population speak it.
 Creole and African dialects are much more common.
 They are completely incomprehensible and plenty of improvisation helped me to get by.

 The former presidential palace remained completely looted and empty following the recent bombing that led to its destruction.
-The citizens of Bissau-Guinea appear to be fatigued due to the president’s inactivity.
-His contributions have significantly added to the drowsiness of the city, which appears to be trapped in the past.
+The people of Guinea-Bissau seem exhausted by their president’s inactivity.
+His lack of action only adds to the sleepy feeling of a city that looks stuck in the past.

 It was hard for me to believe that people of Guinea-Bissau are rebellious, but my new Spanish friend showed me the consequences of attack on the Presidential Hummer.
-It had happened some weeks ago, when a group of terrorists wanted to take over the government and unsuccessfully attacked the President in front of his residence in downtown Bissau.
+It had happened some weeks before my visit, when a group of terrorists wanted to take over the government and unsuccessfully attacked the President in front of his residence in downtown Bissau.

-I made an effort to remain optimistic in my search for landmarks that might be worth visiting, yet I found that there is, in fact, very little of interest to see in the capital city of Bissau.
+I made an effort to stay optimistic while searching for attractions and landmarks worth visiting.
+However, I found that there is very little of real interest to see in the capital city of Bissau.

-The Old Presidential Palace was hit during the war and a huge hole in the roof is still there; Old Portuguese Quarter with colonial buildings in colorful Mediterranean style gave me a feeling that this used to be a pleasant area some decades ago.
+The Old Presidential Palace was hit during the war, and a huge hole in the roof is still there.
+The Old Portuguese Quarter, with its colorful Mediterranean-style colonial buildings, gave me the feeling that this used to be a pleasant area some decades ago.
+These days there aren’t many appealing places to visit or memorable things to do.

 Most of the existing buildings were raised during colonial times, when the Portuguese still had money and interest to invest in their overseas territories.
 You can only imagine in what state these properties are, considering they were built from 1951 to 1972.